LFTechFarm/Seed-detection-on-flower-Sunflower-/README.md

 It is designed for noisy, uneven-lighting datasets and supports both manual exploration and fully automated batch processing.

+### 🎯 Goal of the Project
+The primary goal of this tool is to **greatly accelerate and simplify the creation of annotated datasets**, especially for training deep-learning detection models (YOLO, Faster-RCNN, etc.).
+Instead of manually drawing thousands of bounding boxes, this pipeline provides:

+- fast semi-automatic segmentation,
+- automatic parameter tuning,
+- and direct YOLO label generation,

+allowing users to build high-quality labeled datasets **with minimal manual effort**.

 ---

 ## 🚀 Features